+During 2019, deferred outflows increased by \$2.4 million due primarily to a \$1.0 million change in market value position of hedging derivatives on variable rate debt reducing the deferral of expense and an increase of \$1.3 million deferral of expense related to changes in assumptions to the Michigan Public School Employee's Retirement System (MPSERS) plan net OPEB liability.

 During 2018, deferred outflows increased by \$0.7 million due primarily to a \$1.3 million change in market value position of hedging derivatives on variable rate debt reducing the deferral of expense, offset by recording for the first time a \$2.4 million deferral of expense related to statutorily required contributions to the Michigan Public School Employee's Retirement System (MPSERS) plan net OPEB liability.
-Refer to Note 9 to the financial statements for detail regarding the MPSERS plan.

-During 2017, deferred outflows decreased by \$1.5 million due primarily to a \$2.1 million change in market value position of hedging derivatives on variable rate debt reducing the deferral of expense, offset by an additional \$0.8 million deferral of expense related to changes in the valuation of the university's proportionate share of the Michigan Public School Employee's Retirement System (MPSERS) plan net pension liability.